kenneth-rosario/scala-npm-postgres-docker-boilerplate/Readme.md

 make dev
 ```
 * The scala api will up and listening in port 8080; head to
-localhost:8080/hello for hello message the front-end service
+localhost:8080/hello for hello message.
+The front-end service
-will give an error because you need to define the start
+will give an error because you need to define the dev
 script in package.json once you have chosen what js framework
 to use.
 This will not stop the other containers.